catamphetamine/react-phone-number-input/README.md

 The phone number `<input/>` itself is implemented using [`input-format`](https://catamphetamine.gitlab.io/input-format/) (which has an issue with some Samsung Android phones, [see the workaround](#android)).
 -->

-## CSS
+#### CSS

-The styles for this component are in the [`style.css`](https://gitlab.com/catamphetamine/react-phone-number-input/blob/master/style.css) file.
-CSS class names start with `.PhoneInput`, and for `:focus` state there's `.PhoneInput--focus` CSS class name.
+"With country select" component comes with a [`style.css`](https://gitlab.com/catamphetamine/react-phone-number-input/blob/master/style.css) stylesheet.
+All CSS class names start with `.PhoneInput`, and `:focus` state is styled via `.PhoneInput--focus` CSS class.

-The stylesheet uses [native CSS variables](https://medium.freecodecamp.org/learn-css-variables-in-5-minutes-80cf63b4025d) for easier styling.
+The stylesheet uses [native CSS variables](https://medium.freecodecamp.org/learn-css-variables-in-5-minutes-80cf63b4025d) for convenience.
 Native CSS variables work in all modern browsers, but older ones like Internet Explorer [wont't support them](https://caniuse.com/#search=var).
 For compatibility with such older browsers one can use a CSS transformer like [PostCSS](http://postcss.org/) with a "CSS custom properties" plugin like [`postcss-custom-properties`](https://github.com/postcss/postcss-custom-properties).

-An example of CSS variables:
+Some of the CSS variables:

 * `--PhoneInputCountryFlag-height` — Flag icon height.
 * `--PhoneInputCountryFlag-borderColor` — Flag icon outline color.
 * `--PhoneInputCountrySelectArrow-color` — Country select arrow color.
 * `--PhoneInputCountrySelectArrow-opacity` — Country select arrow opacity (when not `:focus`ed).
 * `--PhoneInput-color--focus` — Flag icon `:focus` outline color, and also country select arrow `:focus` color.
+* …

-#### When using Webpack
+##### When using Webpack

 When using Webpack, include the stylesheet on a page via `import`: